 Each half term the children will focus on a P.S.H.E topic as part of the Jigsaw Scheme.
 We discuss and explore good behaviour and positive attitudes in P.S.H.E. lessons and assemblies.
+Spiritual, Moral, Social and Cultural aspects of life are explored within these formats (SMSC.)

-Staff award Good Behaviour & Discipline Policy incorporating anti-bullying (Monksdown Primary School Sept 2020) Page 3 of 7 stickers, certificates and dojo points to acknowledge and reinforce positive behaviour as well as academic achievement.
+Staff award stickers, certificates and House points to acknowledge and reinforce positive behaviour as well as academic achievement.
 Praise should always outweigh censure.